-12. Derivative asset:
+15. Derivative asset:

 The Organization entered into an interest rate swap in order to reduce the impact of fluctuating interest rates on its term loan payable for the new building development.
 The swap effectively locked in the interest rate applicable on the term loan payable, over the term of the term loan arrangement.
 The swap agreement requires periodic exchange of payments without the exchange of the notional principal amount on which the payments are based.
 Notional amount represents the contract amount to which interest rates are applied to calculate the cash flows to be exchanged.
-The total notional amount of the Organization's interest rate swap as at March 31, 2024 is \$42,018,913 (2023 - \$43,191,957).
+The total notional amount of the underlying financial instrument (term-loan payable) for the Organization's interest rate swap as at March 31, 2025 is \$40,794,374 (2024 - \$42,018,913).